 Why Do I Procrastinate Replying to Messages

-Bad time management is another reason for putting things off.
-If we don’t set aside time for messages, they pile up.
-A report said workers spend a whole day a week on emails.
-This shows we need better ways to manage our emails to be more productive.
+Getting our time management right is another reason people put things off - if you dont set aside any time for messages, they just pile up.
+I mean I know some reports have suggested that people spend a whole day a week just trawling through emails - which is pretty shocking.
+What it really shows is that we need new ways of handling our emails if we want to be more productive.

 Impact of Multitasking